When the S*#! Hits the Fan, What Colour is Your Raincoat?

 What had changed?
 The biggest thing was the opportunity to get world class training in seeing my own shortcomings and leaning into emotional tension.

-That’s why we also call life at Clear Sky a ‘pressure cooker’.
+That’s why we also call life at our Clear Sky Retreat Center a ‘pressure cooker’.
 I can’t pretend it’s easy or pleasant all the time.
 But–just as with climbing a mountain it’s hard to appreciate how high you’ve come until you stop and look down–so too it’s by recognizing how I respond differently to conflicts or crises at work that I see how much I’ve changed over the past four years.

 Bringing mindfulness to work